菓子職人

 例文

-The confectioner carefully decorated the wedding cake with delicate pastries.
+The confectioner carefully decorated the wedding cake with delicate icing.

 Traditional confectioners still make candy by hand using old recipes.